If you’re not working on vacation, you’re in the minority. Most people do.

 That’s according to a 2018 study from staffing service Accountemps.
 The survey asked more than 2,800 employees at companies around the U.S. about their vacation and work habits, and their responses indicate how attitudes about time off have changed.

-For example, back in 2016, 59% of respondents to a similar survey said they never check in while on vacation.
+Back in 2016, 59% of respondents to a similar survey said they never check in while on vacation.
 But, in this year’s survey, more than half (56%) say they do check in with the office while they’re away.
 Even more interesting is that 70% of younger workers — those aged 18 to 34 — say they maintain “some contact with work” during their vacations, as opposed to only 39% of those aged 55 years and older.
 “Lazy millennials?”
 I think not.

 That’s because running a business means you’re never completely on vacation.
 You’re trusting others with your livelihood.
 Your business always needs attention.
 Your employees always need answers.
 Your customers don’t care that you’re on vacation.
 Your competitors love it when you’re away.